colugomusic/colugomusic.github.io/_posts/2020-07-17-gdnative-cmake.markdown

 In my project I separate the actual Godot project from the GDNative plugins into `front` and `back` directories respectively, but there's no need to organize things like this if you don't want to.

 Here's the `CMakeLists.txt`.
-This is a stripped down version of the CMakelists I'm using in my project.
+This is a stripped down version of the CMakeLists I'm using in my project.
 If you can't read [generator expressions](https://cmake.org/cmake/help/latest/manual/cmake-generator-expressions.7.html) then probably your brain is using that space for something less stupid so you should consider yourself blessed.
 ```cmake
 cmake_minimum_required(VERSION 3.12)
 project(example_project)